Tuition & Expenses

 Tuition for the LL.M. program is updated each year by the University Board of Trustees.
 Tuition payments are due as set forth by the Bursar’s Office.
 If a student is unable to make payment in full by the due date, they will be placed on the Deferred Payment Plan or Temple Installment Payment Plan (TIPP).
 This plan includes a small fee.

-Many full-time students are eligible to receive partial tuition scholarships.
-In addition to funding from Temple, many students apply for outside or third party funding.
-A list of such options can be provided upon request.
+Many full-time LL.M. students receive partial tuition scholarships.
+In addition to funding from Temple, students may also apply for third-party funding to pay all or part of their tuition.

 Estimated Budget for the LL.M.
 Program – Full Academic Year 2020-21